Multicultural London English

 Multicultural London English (abbreviated MLE) is a sociolect of English that emerged in the late 20th century.
-It is spoken mainly by young, working-class people in multicultural parts of London.
+It is spoken mainly by young, working-class people—or middle-class people mimicking working-class people—in multicultural parts of London.

 Speakers of MLE come from a wide variety of ethnic and cultural backgrounds, and live in diverse neighbourhoods.
 As a result, it can be regarded as a multiethnolect.
 One study was unable "to isolate distinct (discrete) ethnic styles" in their data on phonetics and quotatives in Hackney and commented that the "differences between ethnicities, where they exist, are quantitative in nature".
-Linguists have suggested that diversity of friendship groups is a contributing factor to the development of MLE; the more ethnically diverse an adolescent's friendship networks are, the more likely it is that they will speak MLE.
+Linguists have suggested that diversity of friendship groups is a contributing factor to the development of MLE: the more ethnically diverse an adolescent's friendship networks are, the more likely it is that they will speak MLE.

 Variants of MLE have emerged in diverse neighbourhoods of other cities, such as Birmingham and Manchester, which fuse elements of MLE with local influences.
 This has led to some linguists referring to an overarching variety of English known as Multicultural British English (MBE), also known as Multicultural Urban British English (MUBE) or Urban British English (UBE), which emerged from and is heavily influenced by MLE.